How to update your estate plan after a divorce

 1. Revoke Your Will.

 If you had Wills in place together whilst married to your former spouse, the first step after the divorce is to invalidate or revoke your joint Will.
-The best and easiest way to invalidate your Will is to tear it, shred it or burn it.
+The best and easiest way to invalidate your Will is to tear, shred, or burn it.
 Another option to invalidate your Will is to create a new one, which we wholeheartedly recommend doing soon after the divorce.

 1. Name new beneficiaries and create a new Will

 When writing a Will, we advise you to expressly say that this Will replaces all former ones and that the new Will is the most recent and effective one.
 This avoids confusion if another Will, which was earlier thought to be destroyed, shows up unexpectedly.
-It would be best if you named new beneficiaries, as most likely the previous one included your former spouse and children, but now you can and should think of who will be inheriting your assets after death.
+It would be best to name new beneficiaries, as most likely the previous one included your former spouse and children, but now you can and should think of who will be inheriting your assets after death.

 1. Name new Powers of Attorney